napari/napari/docs/naps/2-conda-based-packaging.md

   flexibility to manage a plugin ecosystem with potentially wildly different requirements, which would risk conflicts.

-This NAP proposes to add a `conda`-based distribution mechanism for napari, supported by three key
+This NAP proposes to add a `conda`-based distribution mechanism for napari, supported by five key
 milestones:

-1. `conda-forge` becomes an official distribution channel for napari and its plugins.
+1. Distributing napari and plugins on conda-forge
-2. `conda`-based installers are made available for each napari release.
+2. Building conda-based installers for napari
-3. The plugin manager can use `conda` to install plugins.
+3. Adding support for conda packages in the plugin manager
-4. The resulting installation is able to update napari and the active plugins in a robust way.
+4. Enabling in-app napari version updates
-5. Briefcase-based installers are deprecated.
+5. Deprecating Briefcase-based installers

 ## Detailed Description